MEET1607/MEET1607/README.md

 <p align="center">
 CS grad who spent 3 years marketing for a metal fabrication company — driveway gates & fences for commercial projects.<br/>
 Being that close to the shop floor pulled me two ways: I wanted to design the hardware myself, and I saw how much material and carbon gets wasted in the process.<br/>
-So now I design safety hardware, I'm heading toward carbon accounting, and on the side I build small tools with AI. 🌱
 </p>

 <br>